Billing Rates: General Information

 You configure a rate table with rates by performing the following general steps:

-2. You create an empty entity that will contain a new rate type on the Rate Types (PM204100) form.
+2. You create a new rate type on the Rate Types (PM204100) form.
 Before creating the rate type, you need to plan how many and which rate types you will need in billing and allocation rules.
-(Typically, different rates are used for billing of labor costs, revenues, and expenses.)
+(Typically, different rates are used for the billing of labor costs, revenues, and expenses.)
 When you configure billing or allocation rules, you will assign different rate types to different steps of these rules.

-4. On the Rate Tables (PM206000) form, for each combination of rate table, rate type, and rate code, you select a rate sequence in the Sequence box.
-You select an existing rate code, or you create a new rate code by entering new identifier in the Rate Code box; using rate codes helps to reduce the number of entries that need to be configured.
+4. On the Rate Tables (PM206000) form, for each combination of rate table code, rate type, and rate code, you select a rate sequence in the Sequence box.
+You select an existing rate code, or you create a new rate code by entering a new identifier in the Rate Code box.